jillibus/Cryptocurrencies/README.md

 # Add the "Class" column from the clustered_df DataFrame to the new DataFrame.
 plot_df['Class'] = clustered_df['Class']

-# Print the shame of the tradable_df
+# Print the shape of the tradable_df
 print(plot_df.shape)
 plot_df.head(10)
 ```